 Overview of the Strata Legislation Amendment Bill 2010

 The Bill contains a number of novel ideas.
-Broadly speaking, the Bill is aimed at reducing the influence developers have over the ongoing management of strata schemes, enhancing the powers of strata adjudicators and the CTTT, and improving the administration of strata schemes, for example, by allowing executive committee meetings to be held by telephone and documents to be served by email.
+Broadly speaking, the Bill is aimed at reducing the influence developers have over the ongoing management of strata schemes, enhancing the powers of strata adjudicators and the CTTT, and improving the administration of strata schemes, for example, by allowing strata committee meetings to be held by telephone and documents to be served by email.

 Reducing the Developer’s Influence Over Strata Managers, Caretakers and Lawyers